bsn-si/figaro-cli/README.md

 ```

 #### Confirm delivery
-Command for confirm delivery and get payment by code.
+Confirmation of the delivery and request for the payment

 ``` bash
 figaro-cli courier confirm_delivery \